 A medicine is used to numb your skin where the needle will go.
 This may sting, but after that you should not feel much at all.

-The needle is then placed into your back where the other treatment was done.
+The needle is then placed into your back near where the other treatment was done.

 A small amount of blood is drawn from your arm.
 It is injected right away through the epidural needle into your back.
 You may feel some minor pain or pressure in your back while it is being injected.